Frances Perkins: Return to work in New York

-Cabinet career
+Secretary of Labor

 In 1933, Roosevelt summoned Perkins to ask her to join his cabinet.
 Perkins presented Roosevelt with a long list of labor programs for which she would fight, from Social Security to minimum wage.
 "Nothing like this has ever been done in the United States before," she told Roosevelt.
 "You know that, don’t you?"
 Agreeing to back her, Roosevelt nominated Perkins as Secretary of Labor.
 The nomination was met with support from the National League of Women Voters and the Women's Party.
 The American Federation of Labor criticized the selection of Perkins because of a perceived lack of ties to labor.

 As secretary, Perkins oversaw the Department of Labor.
-Perkins went on to hold the position for 12 years, longer than any other Secretary of Labor.
+Perkins went on to hold the position for 12 years, longer than any other Secretary of Labor and the fourth longest of any cabinet secretary.
 She also became the first woman to hold a cabinet position in the United States, thus she became the first woman to enter the presidential line of succession.
 The selection of a woman to the cabinet had been rumored in the four previous administrations, with Roosevelt being the first to follow through.
-Roosevelt had witnessed Perkins’s work firsthand during their time in Albany.
+Roosevelt had witnessed Perkins's work firsthand during their time in Albany.
 With few exceptions, President Roosevelt consistently supported the goals and programs of Secretary Perkins.

-As Secretary of Labor, Perkins played a role in the New Deal by helping to write legislation.
+Perkins was “the central architect of the New Deal” and played a major role in its development by formulating policy, guiding legislation, and directing implementation.
 As chair of the President's Committee on Economic Security, she was involved in all aspects of its advisory reports, including the Civilian Conservation Corps and the She-She-She Camps.
-Her most important contribution was to help design the Social Security Act of 1935.
+Her most important contribution was to help design the Social Security Act of 1935; her role as chair of the Committee prepared the groundwork for what would ultimately become a landmark piece of legislation.

-As Secretary of Labor, Perkins created the Immigration and Naturalization Service.
+Perkins created the Immigration and Naturalization Service.
 She sought to implement liberal immigration policies but some of her efforts experienced pushback, especially in Congress.
+Her goal to humanize the treatment of immigrants in the U.S. nonetheless led to some noteworthy successes in standing up against restrictive immigration practices, abolishing, for instance, the Bureau of Immigration’s “Section 24” squad, known for their illegal apprehension tactics which violated due process.